Effectiveness of Tree-based Ensembles for Anomaly Discovery: Insights, Batch and Streaming Active Learning: Experiments and Results

 The diversified querying strategy \texttt{Select-Diverse} (Algorithm~\ref{alg:diverse}) employs compact descriptions to select instances.
 Therefore, the evaluation of its effectiveness is presented first.
 An interactive system can potentially ease the cognitive burden on the analysts by using descriptions to generate a ``summary'' of the anomalous instances.

 We perform a {\em post hoc} analysis on the datasets with the knowledge of the original classes (Table~\ref{tab:datasets_full}).
 It is assumed that each class in a dataset represents a different data-generating process.
 To measure the diversity at any point in our feedback cycle, we compute the difference between the number of unique classes presented to the analyst per query batch averaged across all the past batches.
 The parameter $\delta$ for \texttt{Select-Diverse} was set to $5$ in all experiments.
-We compare three query strategies in the batch data setup: \texttt{BAL-T}, \texttt{BAL-D}, and \texttt{BAL-R}. \texttt{BAL-T} simply presents the top three most anomalous instances per query batch. \texttt{BAL-D} employs \texttt{Select-Diverse} to present three diverse instances out of the ten most anomalous instances. \texttt{BAL-R} presents three instances selected at random from the top ten anomalous instances.
-Finally, \texttt{BAL} greedily presents only the single most anomalous instance for labeling.
-We find that \texttt{BAL-D} presents a more diverse set of instances than both \texttt{BAL-T} (solid lines) as well as \texttt{BAL-R} (dashed lines) on most datasets.
-Figure~\ref{fig:diversity_num_seen} shows that the number of anomalies discovered (on representative datasets) with the diversified querying strategy is similar to the greedy strategy, i.e., {\em no loss in anomaly discovery rate to improve diversity}.
-The streaming data variants \texttt{SAL-*} have similar performance as the \texttt{BAL-*} variants.
+We compare three query strategies in the batch data setup: \texttt{HiLAD-Batch-T}, \texttt{HiLAD-Batch-D}, and \texttt{HiLAD-Batch-R}. \texttt{HiLAD-Batch-T} simply presents the top three most anomalous instances per query batch. \texttt{HiLAD-Batch-D} employs \texttt{Select-Diverse} to present three diverse instances out of the ten most anomalous instances. \texttt{HiLAD-Batch-R} presents three instances selected at random from the top ten anomalous instances.
+Finally, \texttt{HiLAD-Batch} greedily presents only the single most anomalous instance for labeling.
+We find that \texttt{HiLAD-Batch-D} presents a more diverse set of instances than both \texttt{HiLAD-Batch-T} (solid lines) as well as \texttt{HiLAD-Batch-R} (dashed lines) on most datasets.
+Figure~\ref{fig:diversity_num_seen} shows that the number of anomalies discovered (on representative datasets) with the diversified querying strategy is similar to the greedy strategy, i.e., {\em no loss in discovery rate to improve diversity}.